VtEcostudies/VAL_NameIndex/README.md

   not sure what to do.
   4. We use the /match API's 'usageKey' as gbifId and taxonId.
 Missing from this API result is authorship.
 Not sure why.
   5. Keep track of taxonId values for higher-order taxa and output to file for processing later.

+  ### File: 09_load_taxon_ids_from_file.js

+  Purpose: Fill-in higher-order taxon data in val_speces db.

+  Specifics:

+  Populate the val_gbif_taxon_id table with taxonIds from a local file.

+  Prior to running this, truncate val_gbif_taxon_id.

+  After running this, run 06 file to GET and INSERT missing data.